Replacement Windows Reviews and Research

 by Jim Dulley

 Home expert Jim Dulley shares his take on fiberglass replacement windows.
 His opinion is that the advantages of fiberglass makes the initial extra cost worthwhile.
-Dulley also offers a downloadable PDF file that lists some of the options available from various window companies.
-Although not dated, it appears that much of the information is still current.
+A downloadable fiberglass window buyer's guide is available, but it appears to have not been updated in quite some time.

 Why Fiberglass Windows Are Gaining Popularity